Art-ek/HTTP-codes-URL-and-redirects/README.md

 It uses the "host" command which is not on Windows.
 Soon, will probably add a .NET function to replace it.

 Shortly it's a simple powershell script to perform a get request for bulk http status validation, IP location, hosting info and other usefull stuff.
 It has been created to perfom bulk checks for multiple domains.
-To use it against a simple domain, you might also just use your browser , whois, IP geo locator and few more different tools ;)
+To use it against a simple domain, you might also just use your browser , whois, IP geo locator and few more different tools...
 Script has been optimised and now it will take few minutes not hours, depends how long is your list.
 What is this script for anyway?
 Well you can use it to check if a specific domain exists, check for a **web server presence** , diagnostics, **weird redirect behavior** ,**OSINT** , **and if a web server uses http ot https protocol** and more...